edulis8/chatterbox-client/README.md

 Chatterbox client
 ==============

 This is a project I completed as a student at Hack Reactor.
 This project was worked on with a pair.
 During the project we built a chat client using the parse API.
+The app allows the user to chose rooms and fetch/post messages from and to a parse based API backend.

 ## Structure: